Failover Load Balancer

 maximumFailoverAttempts

 A value to indicate after X failover attempts we should exhaust (give up).
 Use -1 to indicate never give up and continuously try to failover.
 Use 0 to never failover.
-And use e.g. 3 to failover at most 3 times before giving up.
-This option can be used whether roundRobin is enabled or not.
+Use e.g. 3 to failover at most 3 times before giving up.

 -1